jcalcutt/Lagrange/_posts/2018-01-02-plotting-apple-activity-data.md

 The XML contains a fair bit of 'junk', so converting to a nice, clean CSV - in order to to load into a pandas dataframe - was necessary.
-Since I was time constrained, I found [this pre-made applehealthdata.py script](https://github.com/tdda/applehealthdata) which did all the laborious work in a few seconds.
+Since I was time constrained, I found [this pre-made applehealthdata.py script](https://github.com/tdda/applehealthdata) which does all the laborious work in a few seconds.
 NICE!

 <i>Running this in the same location as the health data export.xml file:</i>